Rhinoplasty Parameters

 - Nasopharynx: is the very back of the nose patent with no signs of adenoid tissue overgrowth?

-JJ - Portland, OR View More Patient Testimonials ›Schedule your In-Office or Virtual Consultation with Dr. Lamperti
+KG - Bellingham, Washington View More Patient Testimonials ›Schedule your In-Office or Virtual Consultation with Dr. Lamperti

 Thomas Lamperti, MD personally performs all in-office and virtual consultations where you will be able to learn about your customized cosmetic or reconstructive surgery options.